marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

     - **If the Pull Request is rejected or `❌ Closed Without Merge`...**
       - No commits from your work Branch are applied.
       - The Pull Request is automatically closed.
   - ☑️ That's all!
 When a Pull Request is closed, regardless of whether it was Accepted or Rejected, the working Branch you created in the Fork Repository (if you are a **Contributor**) or Original Repository (if you are a **Mantainer+**) remains.
-You can delete it if you want, or continue working on it to create another Pull Request later.
+You can delete it or continue working on it to create another Pull Request later.

 Pull Requests are the heart of collaboration.
 They allow you to propose changes, discuss them openly, and improve the project together with the community. ❤️